 10 fun things to do on the Toronto Islands this summer

-The Toronto Islands are filled with fun things to do all summer long.
-A quick ferry or water taxi ride will transport you to this little piece of paradise for a day of sports, food, relaxation and live music.
+The Toronto Islands are filled with exciting things to keep you busy all summer long.
+Hop on the ferry or a water taxi to embark on an epic adventure on this dreamy archipelago for a day of sports, food, relaxation, and lounging on the beach.

-Here's a round-up of fun things to do on the Toronto Islands this summer.
+Here's a round-up of things to do on the Toronto Islands this year.

-Artscape Gibraltar Point is home to 15 artists-in-residence, and it also provides studio space for visiting artists.
-It's also worth checking out the nearby Gibraltar Point Lighthouse.
-It's one of the oldest buildings in Toronto, and the site of one of the city's best know ghost stories.

-There used to be a maze on Centre Island, until it was destroyed because the city didn't deem maintaining it worthy of funding.
-In the summer of 2013, business person William Meany pledged $200,000 to have it remade, and now the perfectly confusing and lush green shrub maze is open to all.
+Take a trip to Halan's Point to view this historic structure.
+One of Toronto's oldest buildings, this stone tower (possibly haunted) was built in 1808 (definitely haunted), and is actually the oldest lighthouse sitting on the Great Lakes.
+Check it out if you love a good ghost story.

+There's no better escape from life than losing your bearings in a labyrinth of evergreens.
+Cross the Avenue of the Island bridge on Centre Island to access the William Meany Maze, which might not look like much from the outside, but is actually quite dizzying on the inside.

+Visit the Centre Island staple Far Enough Farm for more than 40 different species of animals.
+It's located just east of Centreville Theme Park and has been around for more than 50 years.
+Don't pass this opportunity to show the mini pot belly pigs some love.

+This annual music festival will transform the usually-quiet islands into a techno and EDM hub for yet another year.
+There's four more shows left, meaining a few more opportunities to don your favourite glowsticks and dance to some beats.

 No money or reservations are needed for this super relaxing Island activity.
-Just bring a frisbee, some friends and a flick of the wrist for a relaxing game.
+Just bring a frisbee, some friends and a flick of the wrist for a relaxing game on Ward's.
 Find the metal posts that kind of look like mini-carousels on poles and throw your way through the 18-hole course.

-There are plenty of places to rent a canoe in Toronto, and if you feel like having your own little adventure, you can skip the ferry and paddle on over to the Islands.
-You'll have to pass a simple test to rent from the Harbourfront.

-There's something classy and kitschy about lawn bowling, don't you think?
-It's a sport where you dress up and knock some heavy balls around with a cocktail in hand.
-The clubhouse on Ward's Island hosts lawn bowling nights weekly, so check the schedule.

-There's something so romantic about staying at a cozy bed and breakfast, especially when it's tucked away on the island.
-If you want to get away from the heat and noise of the city for a night, check out one of these cozy B&Bs for an easy-weekend getaway.

-Stand-up paddle boarding is definitely a thing this summer, but Toronto Island SUP is extra special because of the view you get while balancing around on the lake.
-It also hosts nighttime SUP adventures and yoga on the boards.
+If you've never done Stand Up Paddleboarding before, book a class with the Toronto Island SUP.
+It's extra special here because of the view you get while balancing around on the lake.
+It also hosts nighttime SUP adventures, yoga on the boards, and eco-tours.

 This Island spot is one of the country's only clothing optional beaches.
 The view (of the city and the people who visit the beach) is unbeatable, and the water is swimmable and refreshing.